estivengrx/wine_exploration_and_clustering/README.md

 # Wine exploration and clustering: Unveiling the stories within Italian wines
-Determining workspace structure

-Deciding which workspace information to collect

-Gathering workspace info

-Sure, here's a basic structure for your README.md file:

-# Wine Exploration and Clustering

-This project aims to explore and cluster Italian wines based on their characteristics.
+This project aims to explore and cluster Italian wines based on their characteristics using a clustering algorithm KMeans and data exploration within the notebooks folder in the `main.ipynb`.

 ## Project Structure